puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `package_version`

 The package version to upgrade to.
-When upgrading from Puppet < 4.0, defaults to the puppet master's latest supported version if compiled with A PE master or undef otherwise (meaning get the latest Open Source release).
-Explicitly specify a version to upgrade from puppet-agent packages (implying Puppet >= 4.0).

 ##### `service_names`